OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 1. Add the Subgraph Studio deploy key to the `GRAPH_TOKEN` variable in `.env` (using `.env.sample`)
 1. Authenticate using `yarn auth`
+1. Update the `SUBGRAPH_VERSION` variable in the `.subgraph-version` file.
 1. Run `yarn build`
 1. Run `yarn deploy`
+1. Update the `SUBGRAPH_ID` variable in the `.subgraph-version` file with the subgraph id that was displayed in the output.
+1. Update `CHANGELOG.md`.

 ### Deployment (Local)